June 21-26, 2020

 Parks College of Engineering, Aviation and Technology faculty and student mentors guide academy participants through hands-on activities in aerospace and mechanical engineering, biomedical engineering, computer and electrical engineering, and civil engineering.

 Academy participants also attend off-campus excursions into the engineering industry, hear from guest speakers working in the field and explore Saint Louis University.

-Rising high school juniors and seniors who currently have a 3.0 GPA or higher are eligible.
+Rising high school sophomores, juniors and seniors who currently have a 3.0 GPA or higher are eligible.
 All application requirements must be met in order to be considered.
-Space is limited to 40 students.
+Space is limited.